raspberrypilearning/surprise-animation/en/step_4.md

 **Debug:**

-If you need a sprite to be in front of or behind another sprite, you can use `layers`{:class="block3looks"}.
+If you need a sprite to be in front of or behind another sprite, you can use layers:

 [[[scratch3-positioning-with-layers]]]

+If the surprise happens at the wrong time, you can fix that:

 --- collapse ---

 ---
-title: Timer scripts trigger at the wrong time
+title: Timer scripts start the surprise at the wrong time
 ---

 Make sure that you have selected the `timer`{:class="block3events"} option in the `when loudness`{:class="block3events"} block: